Dabzee: 2022 - present

 In 2022, he released his first independent Kannada-Malayalam track "Bharaverse" along with Moeha, and V3K.

 In the same year, he made his film debut as a rapper with the song "Manavaalan Thug" which appeared in the Malayalam film "Thallumaala" starring Tovino Thomas.
 The track got significantly popular, featuring on Top 40 Asian Music Chart in Official Charts, and grossing over 100 million streams.
 He initially revealed that "Manavaalan Thug" was first a track intended for his independent album.

 On 11 December 2022, he was invited to perform at the Spotify's 91 Rap Live event which was held at Jio Conventional Centre, Mumbai.
 The event featured 20 hip-hop rappers, singers, and music producers.

 In 2023, he contributed rap vocals and lyrics to the song "Kotha Raja" for the Malayalam film King of Kotha, starring Dulquer Salman.
 The song was composed, arranged and produced by Jakes Bejoy, featuring Asal Kolaar, Roll Rida and Mu.Ri.
 The track was featured in Top 20 rank in Soundtracks Charts by Apple Music.

-The same year, He released "La Vida" with KSHMR along with Vedan.
+The same year, he released "La Vida" with KSHMR along with Vedan.
 The track was signed to Mass Appeal Records.

 He wrote and composed the promotional song "Olam Up" for the film Sulaikha Manzil which was released on 21 April 2023.

 He was featured in the track "Sambar" which featured the Malayalam Industry's popular hip-hop artists ThirumaLi, FEJO, and Thudwiser.
 The track was grossing No.1 in UAE YouTube Top 10 Music Charts for a week, with over 6 million+.
 The track was signed to Mass Appeal India as well.

 He wrote and sang a promo song titled "Mada Trance" for the movie Pulimada, which was released on 26 October 2023.

 In 2024, he began his international tour, starting in Europe.
-He sung the song "Illuminati" from the Malayalam movie 'Aavesham' starring Fahadh Faasil.
+He sang the song "Illuminati" from the Malayalam movie 'Aavesham' starring Fahadh Faasil.
 The song was composed by Sushin Shyam.